Braveland Conference: 1955–1963

-Due to the rapid growth around the Milwaukee area occurring after World War II, new school districts began to pop up in and around Milwaukee County.
+Due to the rapid growth around the Milwaukee area occurring after World War II, new high schools and districts began to pop up in and around Milwaukee County to meet the added demand.
 In 1955, Salem Central in western Kenosha County joined the conference, followed by Brookfield and Nicolet in 1956.
 Salem Central left in 1958 to join the Southeastern Wisconsin Conference and cut down on the long travel distances to Milwaukee’s northern suburbs that they had been experiencing as Braveland members.
 They were replaced by the new high schools in Granville and Muskego that same year.
 Oak Creek joined the conference in 1959, just as Watertown left to rejoin the Little Ten Conference.
 In 1961, the conference added six schools: Brookfield East, Greendale (formerly of the Suburban Conference), Greenfield, Homestead, New Berlin and Whitnall.
 Brookfield East and New Berlin joined as junior varsity members before attaining full membership in 1962.
 To accommodate this growth, the conference split into two divisions.